You don't currently have any items in your cart.

 London: Faber and Faber.
 First English edition, 1985.

-An Italian-born Jesuit missionary abroad in the later 16th and early 17th centuries, first in India, then China, became a celebrity figure and the first foreigner invited into the Forbidden City.
+An Italian-born Jesuit missionary abroad in the later 16th and early 17th centuries: first in India, then China, a celebrity priest, and the first foreigner invitee into the Forbidden City.

 Fine in dustwrapper.